Spicer's absence in papal visit reveals Trump's family-first rule

 Spicer did not respond to a request for comment.

-Asked if Spicer not being included in group that met the Pope, a source close to the White House said: "Wow.
+Asked about Spicer not being included in the group that met the Pope, a source close to the White House said: "Wow.
 That's all he wanted," adding it should "very much" be seen as a slight.

 Schiller, meanwhile, is a deputy assistant to the President -- a lower rank than Spicer -- but he is an aide with few equals, a body man who rarely is away from the President, whether he's on the golf course or the Sistine Chapel.